 Rheumatoid arthritis doesn't have to change your "to do" list.
-Make some simple fixes to make it easier to get things done.
+Some simple fixes can make it easier to get things done.

 Streamline Your Approach

-- Have a plan.
+Have a plan.
 When you have RA, you may have less energy.
 So it helps to be well organized.
-If you want to get things done tomorrow, plan how you will do it now.
-Keep your goals realistic and don't forget to build in breaks.
+If you want to get things done tomorrow, plan how you'll do it now.
+Keep your goals realistic, and don't forget to build in breaks.

-- Pace yourself -- especially on good days.
-Some days, you may wake up feeling like you can do anything.
-But squeezing in too much can backfire.
+Pace yourself -- especially on good days.
+Even if you wake up feeling like you can do anything, squeezing in too much can backfire.
 If you overdo it -- going on a hike or gardening all afternoon -- your fatigue the next day could set you back.
-Try doing a high-energy task or two in the morning, take a nap at lunchtime, and do lighter work in the afternoon.
+Tackle a high-energy task or two in the morning, take a nap at lunchtime, and do lighter work in the afternoon.

-- Cook simpler dishes.
+Cook simpler meals.
 Stick with easy recipes, especially after work.
-Use shortcuts like precut vegetables.
+Use shortcuts like pre-cut vegetables.
 Save dishes with lots of steps for weekends or nights when a family member can help.
-Or split up the cooking over two days.
+Or split up the cooking over 2 days.

 Bathing and Dressing